map-turner/map-turner/README.md

 ## What is this?

-This was made to display locations on a map.
+This tool was made to display the evolution of locations on a map.
 It was a good excuse to try working with Gatsby and Leaflet.

 ## 🚀 Quick start